agentml/ahn-ml-lab.github.io/index.md

 ### **News**
 - I have an open position for a postdoc researcher.
-Please, send me email with your CV if your're interested.
+For more information, send me an email with your CV.
 - I'm co-organizing ICML 2020 Workshop on Object-Oriented Learning: Perception, Representation, and Reasoning
 - I'll be visiting DeepMind to give a talk
 <!--- I'm serving as an Area Chair for UAI 2020-->